 In principle, these supplements are exempt from social security contributions since they are a supplement to a social security benefit (unemployment benefit).
 However, this requires that the supplement does in fact constitute a real supplement.
 In brief, this implies that the employee must receive unemployment benefits, that there is a clear link between the supplement and the unemployment benefits and that the supplement does not compensate more than the actual loss of income.
 Therefore, the payment of the supplement cannot put the employee in a more beneficial financial situation in comparison to the financial situation that would have been applicable if he had continued to work.
-The NSSO recently clarified in this respect that with regard to the amount of the supplement, the sum of the unemployment benefit from the Unemployment Office and the supplement (granted by the employer) cannot lead to a situation in which the employee would receive a higher net income than when he would have continued to work.
-The NSSO has confirmed to us that an explanation will be provided within the next few days as to what exactly should be understood by "net".
-We assume that "net" must include the taxable income of the employee; in other words, the taxable income of the employee (unemployment benefit + supplement) during the period of temporary unemployment may not exceed his last monthly taxable income (gross monthly salary minus personal social security contributions) while he was still working.
+The NSSO initially clarified in this respect that with regard to the amount of the supplement, the sum of the unemployment benefit from the Unemployment Office and the supplement (granted by the employer) cannot lead to a situation in which the employee would receive a higher net income than when he would have continued to work.

+However, there was discussion about what exactly is to be understood by "net".